“Ignorance is the mother of all evils” (Francois Rabelais)

 This first video groups 300 simple Spanish works and phrases in 30 minutes of free video: the words are spoken twice, allowing viewers enough time to repeat and check their own pronunciation.

-In this channel you will find videos of group classes that Maria used to teach, on Spanish grammar, vocabulary, expressions, advice, etc.
+In this channel, Maria Español offers you videos of group classes that Maria used to teach, on Spanish grammar, vocabulary, expressions, advice, etc.

 Led by Maria, videos on this channel last about 45 minutes.
 They picture images and play dialogues followed by questions, which viewers answer.

 Paulino offers a range of videos for different levels, to help viewers with reading comprehension, pronunciation and discussion.
-They last for about 1 hour.
+Each video lasts for about 1 hour.

-Videos on this channel last between 20 and 40 minutes, and address a range of topics in grammar (verbs, tenses, etc) and conversation (asking and answering questions, etc.).
+Videos by Professor Jason on this channel last between 20 and 40 minutes, and address a range of topics in grammar (verbs, tenses, etc) and conversation (asking and answering questions, etc.).
 Jason goes into detail in his lessons, encouraging a more advanced understanding of the Spanish language.

-On this channel for learning Spanish there are presentations in grammar rules, themed vocabulary lists on themes (names, family, nature, etc.), and phonetics videos.
+On the Tu Escuela de Español channel for learning Spanish, there are presentations on grammar rules, themed vocabulary lists on themes (names, family, nature, etc.), and phonetics videos.
 There are also videos on Spanish culture and traditions.
 Videos are offered from beginner to advanced levels.

 Work on your Spanish accent with YouTube videos!